 The journey from Amsterdam to Volendam by bus is 30 minutes.
 Take Bus Number 316 from Amsterdam Centraal and you will arrive at Volendam Centrum.
 Right around the corner is the Volendams Museum and Information Centre.

 The journey from Amsterdam to Volendam by bike is 25 km or about 90 minutes.
 Dedicated bike lanes take you alongside the highway for most of it before it diverts through scenic countryside and quaint villages, like Monnickendam and Broek.
 Making it ideal if you have the extra time and weather on your side.

-Edam is known for its world-famous cheese – the small, red cheese ball.
+Stepping into this town feels like stepping back in time, as the traditional Dutch architecture and cobbled streets have been lovingly preserved for generations.
+The town’s most famous export, Edam cheese, can be found in shops throughout the town.
 Historically, local farmers would bring their cheese by boat and horse to be weighed and traded.
 Although the cheese market closed down in 1920, a re-enactment of this tradition occurs every Wednesday in the main square.

 The journey from Volendam to Marken is easiest via the Volendam Marken Express, a ferry that crosses Lake Marermeer taking about 30 minutes.

 The journey via a 1.6 km long embankment, allows you to cross by bus or bike.
 This requires you to be close to the village of Uitdam.

 #4 Zaanse Schans – a quintessential windmill village

 A visit to Zaanse Schans is an open-air museum that transports you back in time to the 18th and 19th centuries when windmills and wooden factories dominated the landscape.

 Here you can explore the working windmills, see how traditional Dutch clogs are made, or visit the cheese farm to sample the delicious local cheeses.